bytarch/oldUBalance/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Additional Libraries

+ - [ShadCN](https://ui.shadcn.com/) a easy to use UI Library that supports Tailwind CSS and Typescript out of the box.

+ - [Supabase](https://supabase.com/) a reliable open source [Firebase](https://firebase.google.com/) alternative.

+## Additional Information

+- Since `Web Design` and `Overall Development` for a project of this scale would take a while, I decided to use those libraries.
+They both are a reliable, easy to use and implement into your codebase without breaking anything in this repo.
+For more information read the additional libraries and the documentation of the given Libraries.

+- The lead developer and the project manager will check this repo regularly in order to verify any merge cases and errors that might arise during the developmental cycle.